 Welcoming guests to Acts 2 has been a passion of Chantelle’s since 1999 when she and Mark moved to Edmond, OK, to begin a new United Methodist Church.
 Chantelle served in an unofficial staff capacity for 12 years, assisting in many different areas of church life.
 She became an official part of the Acts 2 staff in February 2012.

 Chantelle grew up in Tulsa, OK, and graduated from Jenks High School.
 She met Mark in 1987 as a freshman at Oklahoma State University.
 After completing a degree in Business Management in 1991, Chantelle married Mark – who was, at the time, a television news reporter.
 Mark’s call to ministry came in their second year of marriage, and Chantelle quickly learned what it was to be “the preacher’s wife.”
 Her passion for the church and her love for people help her to navigate this role seamlessly.

-Chantelle and Mark have two college aged sons, John Mark and Noah, and a friendly Schnoodle, Peanut.
-Chantelle enjoys attending their boys’ activities.
-She is also an avid reader and loves to garden and bake.
+Chantelle and Mark have two grown sons, John Mark and Noah, and a friendly Schnoodle, Peanut.
+Chantelle is also an avid reader, loves to garden, bake, and take beach vacations.

 Get to know Chantelle